 Soft & Chewy Molasses Cookies

-This is a classic molasses cookie recipe.
+This is a classic molasses cookie recipe that will bring back all of the nostalgia of holidays in the past!
 The ingredients are simple and easy to find.
-It’s the ratio of ingredients that make these cookies extra soft and chewy.
+It’s the ratio of ingredients that makes these extra soft and chewy.
+Here’s everything you’ll need:

-- Butter. adds flavor, structure, and buttery goodness in each bite.
-Make sure it’s softened to room temperature before beginning.
-See tips, below, for more info on softened butter.
+- Butter.
+Adds flavor, structure, and buttery goodness in each bite.

-- Sugar. dark brown sugar gives these cookies a rich flavor and amazing texture.
-You’ll also need granulated sugar for rolling the cookies.
+- Sugar.
+Light brown sugar may be used, but dark brown sugar provides really rich flavor and amazing texture.
+You’ll also need granulated sugar for rolling the dough.

-- Molasses. unsulphured molasses is best for baked goods.
-I typically use Grandma’s Original Molasses.
-This is the key ingredient for that traditional deep, rich flavor in molasses cookies.
+- Molasses.
+Unsulphured molasses or dark molasses is best for baked goods.
+We typically use Grandma’s Original Molasses.
+This is the key ingredient for that traditional deep, rich flavor.
+Do not use blackstrap because it is too intense.

 - Egg.
-1 egg adds structure, stability, and flavor.
+One egg adds structure, stability, and moisture.

-- Flour. all-purpose flour will give you the best results.
-I have not tried other flours for this cookie recipe.
+- Flour.
+All-purpose flour will give you the best results.
+We have not tried other flours for this recipe.

 How to make this recipe